Mac

 4. FileVault

-FileVault is a feature built into OS X that encrypts your data and protects it from anyone else’s access.
+FileVault is a feature built into OS X that encrypts and protects your data from anyone else’s access.

 5. Time Machine